 First of all, there is a saying in the marketing industry that usually applies to branding and copy – but applies equally well to video: “crap in – crap out”.
-What I mean by that is you have to have great quality film to start with.
-No matter how well your sizzle reel is edited, no matter how incredible your content, if the camera is jumping, you your audio is poor or you are out of focus, the video looks bad.
+What I mean by that is you must have great quality film to start with.
+No matter how well your sizzle reel is edited, no matter how incredible your content, if the camera is jumping, your audio is poor, or you are out of focus, the video looks bad.
 If you do not have good quality footage to start with, don’t invest the money in a reel just yet.
 Get better quality stuff and then begin your process.

 Never forget your audience.
 You MUST keep your brand and your target audience in mind when you shoot and assemble your video.
 The way you show up on stage is the way your reel should represent you.
 If you are a ‘casual, laid back’ speaker but you get dressed up in a suit and tie for your reel, your audience is going to get the wrong idea.
 If your talks are fast paced, energetic experiences – show that.
 But if you are more of a technical, content rich speaker who does not stand on a chair pretending you are skiing during your talk, don’t do it in your sizzle reel. (p.s. – do you know which speaker I am referring to in that scenario – shout him out in the comments if you do)